How to Clean Painted Walls Without Damage

 5. Wash in a Circular Motion

 Start scrubbing in gentle circular motions at the top of the wall and work your way downward.
 The cloth should leave behind minimal moisture – just enough to cut through debris.
 Too much moisture leads to paint bubbles and might wash out the color.
-You might have noticed by now that paint is extremely sensitive.
-Many things can damage it, so you need to be cautious from beginning to end.
+Many things can damage paint, so you need to be cautious from beginning to end.

 6. Spot-Treat Stains With a Variety of Methods

 You might think that tough wall mold and other stains require an abrasive cleaning solution, but that’s not the case.
+Even once you’ve removed mold from your walls, there may still be stains, but it’s an easy fix.
 You have several organic options for spot-treating the most problematic areas:

 7. Rinse With a Damp Towel

-Once you’ve gone over the whole wall, let the soap/water solution sit for a few minutes.
+Once you’ve gone over the whole wall, let the soap and water solution sit for a few minutes.
 Many people start the rinsing process too early before the solution can lift all of the debris.
 As a result, they just end up moving around the dirt instead of actually cleaning it.
-Once a few minutes have passed, remove the cleaning solution with a damp towel.
+After a few minutes, remove the cleaning solution with a damp towel.
 The towel should only have a small amount of moisture, just as before.

 8. Hand-Dry and Air-Dry